Irene Craigmile Bolam

 Irene Craigmile Bolam (born Irene Madalaine O'Crowley; October 1, 1904 – July 7, 1982) was an American banker and resident of Monroe Township, Middlesex County, New Jersey.
-In 1970, a book that was soon widely discredited set forth an allegation that she was Amelia Earhart.
-Bolam denied the claim and took legal action against the publisher, resulting in the book being withdrawn.
+In 1970, a book that she discredited set forth an allegation that she was Amelia Earhart.
+Bolam took legal action against the publisher (McGraw Hill), resulting in the book being withdrawn although it has since gone back on the market.